newatoms/guides/develop-business/readme.md

 By interviewing different involved parties you are more likely to understand all angles of the story.

 It could be that teens love broccoli but their parents are incapable of preparing them in a way they like.
-Or that store owners store them next to something that ruins their flavours or texture.
+It could also be that shop owners store them next to something that ruins their flavours or texture.

 It could, of course, also be that these teens are being ignorant little shits, that reject eating broccoli because it is thought of as "gross" by their peers.